matthewbdaly/jquery.listfilter/README.md

 [![Build Status](https://travis-ci.org/Astutech/jquery.listfilter.png?branch=master)](https://travis-ci.org/Astutech/jquery.listfilter)

 Listfilter is a jQuery plugin for filtering HTML lists.
-Check out the [demo](http://astutech.github.io/jquery.listfilter/) to see the plugin in actionand try the [tests](http://astutech.github.io/jquery.listfilter/tests/)
+Check out the [demo](http://astutech.github.io/jquery.listfilter/) to see the plugin in action and try the [tests](http://astutech.github.io/jquery.listfilter/tests/)

 How do I use it?
 ================